GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 This image depicts the correct orientation.\
-The L shaped pad on the LED need to be connected to the square marked pad.
+The L-shaped pad on the LED needs to be connected to the square-marked pad.

 ![LED orientation1](/docs/images/buildguide/LEDorientation.svg)